Shirley Madden, Music Director

 Ruta Roumbanis, Accompanist

-A graduate of the Faculty of Music, University of Toronto in organ performance, where she was a student of John Tuttle.
+Ruta is a graduate of the Faculty of Music, University of Toronto in organ performance, where she was a student of John Tuttle.
 She started her career as a piano accompanist at the age of nine at her childhood church, St. John’s Latvian Lutheran Church (Toronto).
 She has performed at numerous organ recitals and Latvian cultural events in Toronto, Vancouver, Los Angeles, New York, Chicago and Boston.
 Ruta has worked as choir master and organist at several Toronto and Markham churches, and is currently Minister of Music at the Church of St. Luke Lutheran, North York.
 Ruta also earned her Bachelor of Education degree from Western University.
 She recently retired from the York Region District School Board where she worked as an elementary classroom teacher and special education teacher.
 Upon retirement, she once again focuses her time on making music.
 Ruta lives in Markham with her husband and two sons.
 In her spare time she enjoys working in the garden and going to their family cottage.